wombleton/gitlaw-nz/acts/I/International Crimes and International Criminal Court Act 2000.md

 ## Part 10
 Enforcement

-### Article 103 Role of States in enforcement of sentences of imprisonment
+### Article 103---Role of States in enforcement of sentences of imprisonment

 1\.(a)